 Get matched to the right structure

-Different lenders handle co-owners and guarantees differently.
-The Broker Shop submits your file to 50+ lenders and can surface the ones whose requirements fit your ownership setup — whether you apply jointly or individually.
+Different funders handle co-owners and guarantees differently.
+The Broker Shop matches your file to the funders whose guidelines you meet and can surface the ones whose requirements fit your ownership setup — whether you apply jointly or individually.
 Checking your options is free and won't affect your credit score, so you can compare before deciding how to structure it.

 See what you qualify for